KanduriC/GenomeBuildPredictor/README.md

 ### Tool usage

 See the installation instructions below.
 The package contains two main functions `import_genomic_track` and `predict_genome_build`. `import_genomic_track` is a wrapper around rtracklayer's import function that allows the import of bed, gff and wig files as GRanges object.
-In addition, the `is.Peak` argument in import function takes two possible values `narrowPeak` or `broadPeak`, which allows the input of narrowPeak and broadPeak files (see in examples below).  `predict_genome_build` attempts to predict the genome build currently for three species: human, mouse, drosophila.
+In addition, `import_genomic_track` allows import of `narrowPeak` or `broadPeak`, files (see in examples below).  `predict_genome_build` attempts to predict the genome build currently for three species: human, mouse, drosophila.
 For the specific arguments, type `?predict_genome_build` or `?import_genomic_track` in R console.

 #### Examples